stayallive/wp-sentry/README.md

 ## Usage

-There are a couple of options to start using the plugin
+There are a couple of options to start using the plugin.

 **Note:** This plugin does not do anything by default and only has a diagnostic admin interface to test if you have setup the DSN properly and send test events.
 Setting up the DSN is required.